 Monolithic implementations usually have a single logical database for persistent data across a range of applications.
 It becomes complex to changes over a period of time.
 With microservices, each service can manage its own database, either different instances of the same database technology, or entirely different database systems.

 A microservice based structure is more resistant compared to the monolithic structure.
 For example, a malfunctioning microservice, such as with a memory leak or unclosed database connections, will only affect that service while other services continue to handle requests.
 In case of a monolithic application, one malfunctioning component can bring down the entire system.

 In classical monolith-based environments, there aren’t multiple separate release artifacts, so it’s relatively easy to maintain the Jenkins build jobs manually.
 In a microservice architecture, the number of deployment units increase and an automated solution is needed.
 This can be achieved through automating the build and deploy process through tools like Jenkins or CHEF by having a DevOps team.
 Microservices help to reduce the number of Jenkins jobs to one job for each release artifact, which is able to build, release and deploy the application/desired microservice.

 - Relatively small components/services

 - Easier for a developer to understand

-- Scale Independently – A microservice can scale independently using X-axis cloning and Z-axis partitioning based upon their need.
-This is different from monolithicic applications that may have distinct requirements and yet must be deployed together.
+- A microservice can scale independently using X-axis cloning and Z-axis partitioning based upon their need

 Today, microservices architecture has been successfully embraced by leading players in different domains and has been deployed for scaling their business and operations seamlessly.
 Many big names have evolved from a monolithic architecture to a microservices architecture.